 Either way, once a player knows how to win; the game is considered solved.
 It’s an impressive feat to solve a game – after all, it takes careful planning and execution to outmaneuver one’s opponent.

 Many popular board games, such as Chess or checkers, are solved games.
 In some cases, a computer algorithm can find the winning move for each side.
 However, even though the games are solved, there is still plenty of opportunity for skill and strategy in playing them.

 Chess games can be solved by analyzing the state of the game and the arrangement of every individual piece.
-In Chess, solving a game means creating and playing a sequence of moves that are the best fit for the given position, such that you always end up winning or at least escape with a draw.
+In Chess, solving a game means creating and playing a sequence of moves that best fit the given position, such that you always end up winning or at least escape with a draw.

 Chess is a fascinating game that has been played for centuries.
-No matter how many different variations you come across, there will always be more to explore.
+No matter how many variations you come across, there will always be more to explore.
 So, Chess is technically not a solved game.